-6710.
-Nuclear Medicine Physics (3) P:PHYS 4417 or consent of director of medical physics.
-Comprehensive overview of physical aspects of diagnostic and therapeutic applications of radionuclides, radiation beams and measurements, imaging systems, and related equipment with lab activities in facility design, instrumentation essentials, quality assurance, and survey techniques.
+- 6620, 6621.
+Advanced Techniques in Experimental Physics (2,1) 2 classroom and 3 lab hours per week.
+P: Graduate standing in PHYS or CHEM.
+Experimental techniques in radio frequency spectroscopy (NMR, ESR, and NEQR), microwave applications, and accelerator-based atomic physics (trace element analysis using x-rays), which includes theory of phenomena and operation of lab instruments. - 6710.
+Nuclear Medicine Physics (3) P: PHYS 4417 or consent of director of medical physics.
+Comprehensive overview of physical aspects of diagnostic and therapeutic applications of radionuclides, radiation beams and measurements, imaging systems, and related equipment with lab activities in facility design, instrumentation essentials, quality assurance, and survey techniques. - 6718.

-6718.
 Therapeutic Radiological Physics (3) Same as RONC 6718 P: Consent of director of medical physics.
 Production, application, and measurement of electromagnetic radiation and high energy particle beams in therapeutic practice.
-Emphasis on conceptual, instrumental, and methodological aspects of therapeutic radiology.

-6720.
-Physics of Medical Imaging (3) P:PHYS 67 I 0 or consent of director of medical physics program.
+Emphasis on conceptual, instrumental, and methodological aspects of therapeutic radiology. - 6720.
+Physics of Medical Imaging (3) P: PHYS 6710 or consent of director of medical physics program.
 Physical principles of diagnostic radiology.
 Analog and digital x-ray radiography (including mammography), fluoroscopy, and computed tomography.
-Principles and applications of ultrasound and magnetic resonance imaging, diagnostic calibration, radionuclide sources, counters, scanners, cameras, dosimetry, recording media, film densitometry, non-film media, and image evaluation.

-6810.Topics in Atomic Collisions (3) P: Consent of instructor.
-Review of processes in atomic collisions and their quantitative understanding, Introduction to theories required to describe experimentally-observed behavior in electron-atom, ion-atom, and/or molecule collisions, and methods of observations.
-Emphasis on general topics of interest as found in current literature and particular areas of research at ECU Accelerator Laboratory.
+Principles and applications of ultrasound and magnetic resonance imaging, diagnostic calibration, radionuclide sources, counters, scanners, cameras, dosimetry, recording media, film densitometry, non-film media, and image evaluation. - 6810.
+Topics in Atomic Collisions (3) P: Consent of instructor.
+Review of processes in atomic collisions and their quantitative understanding, Introduces theories required to describe experimentally-observed behavior in electron-atom, ion-atom, and/or molecule collisions, and methods of observations.
+Emphasis on general topics of interest as found in current literature and particular areas of research at ECU Accelerator Laboratory. - 6816, 6817.

-6816, 6817.
 Seminar (1,1) Equivalent of I lecture hour per week.
-Areas of research in progress in physics department.

-6900.
-Introduction to Research (3) Literature and lab research on individual problems in major field.
+Areas of research in progress in physics department. - 6900.
+Introduction to Research (3) Literature and lab research on individual problems in major field. - 6910.

-6910.
 Research Problems in Biomedical Physics (3) May be repeated.
 P: Consent of instructor and dept chair.
-Research on specialized topic or topics related to biomedical application of physics under supervision of faculty member.

-6992.
-Radiation Therapy Physics (3) Same as RONC 6992 P:PHYS 6718 or RONC 6718.
+Research on specialized topic or topics related to biomedical application of physics under supervision of faculty member. - 6992.
+Radiation Therapy Physics (3) Same as RONC 6992 P: PHYS 6718 or RONC 6718.
 Radiation dose calculation and measurement of high energy photon and electron beams, high and low dose rate brachytherapy sources in clinical radiation therapy, cavity theory in ion chamber calibrations of photon and electron beams.
-Quality assurance, acceptance testing, and commissioning of equipment for clinical radiation therapy (linear accelerators, HDR, TLD, simulator, CT scanner).

-6993.
-Clinical and Medical Dosimetry (3) Same as RONC 6993 P:PHYS 6992 or RONC 6992.
+Quality assurance, acceptance testing, and commissioning of equipment for clinical radiation therapy (linear accelerators, HDR, TLD, simulator, CT scanner). - 6993.
+Clinical and Medical Dosimetry (3) Same as RONC 6993 P: PHYS 6992 or RONC 6992.
 Practical patient dosimetry problems in radiation oncology.
-Irregular field calculations, two-and three-dimensional treatment planning, isodose distribution, high and low dose rate brachytherapy planning for intracavitary, and interstitial radioactive sources.
+Irregular field calculations, two-and three-dimensional treatment planning, isodose distribution, high and low dose rate brachytherapy planning for intracavitary, and interstitial radioactive sources. - 7000.
+Thesis (3) May be repeated.
+May count maximum of 6 s.h. - 7001.

-7001.
 Thesis: Summer Research (1) May be repeated.
 No credit may count toward degree.
-Students conducting thesis research may only register for this course during the summer.

-900 I. Dissertation: Summer Research (I) May be repeated.
+Students conducting thesis research may only register for this course during the summer. - 9000.
+Dissertation (3) May be repeated.
+May count maximum of 18 s.h. - 9001.
+Dissertation: Summer Research (1) May be repeated.
 No credit may count toward degree.
 Students conducting dissertation research may only register for this course during the summer.